 It is the last point before you head into the tri-lingual part of Italy further North.
 This I think makes the Italians stress how Italian they are.

 Pizza and beer in Verona is pretty good too.
-Especially the pizza! almost 10 years ago
+Especially the pizza! over 10 years ago

 For me Verona is somewhere to base yourself to visit the Veneto, as opposed to Venice itself.
 This of course a personal opinion and depends very much on the season you are travelling.
 I was in Venice in high summer and found it to be stupidly hot and very much a heaving tourist park, with few Italians in sight.
 As you will no doubt be aware, accommodation is extremely pricey as well.
 Having said that, friends have told me they visited out of season and had a much more positive experience.